"Yes, it is." said Tammy.

 I scratched my head, "I'm not sure what this one looks like but I've seen another one before…"

-“You’ve actually seen another stone?”
+Her eyes widened, "You've actually seen another stone?"

 "You actually have another stone?" she sounded surprised but interested.